-When logging in native forests, large amounts of carbon are released, accelerating climate change and the wild instabilities that we are experiencing and the huge costs, losses and deaths caused worldwide.
+When logging in native forests, large amounts of carbon are released contributing to climate change.
 If we stop logging it allows forests to recover, helping them store more carbon and support climate goals.
 Healthy forests are essential for reducing the impacts of climate change like wildfires and drought.
 By stopping logging, forests can play a large role in mitigating climate risks and supporting opportunities in carbon markets.